 Using HyperQueue for farming Gaussian jobs on Puhti

-This tutorial is done on Puhti
+This tutorial is done on Puhti, which requires that:

 Overview

-💬 HyperQueue is a tool for efficient sub-node task scheduling and well suited for farming and running embarrassingly parallel jobs.
+💬 HyperQueue is a tool for efficient sub-node task scheduling and well suited for task farming and running embarrassingly parallel jobs.

 💬 In this example, we have several similar molecular structures and would like to know how they differ energetically.

-• The aim is to run Gaussian calculations on 200 different structural isomers corresponding to the C7O2H10 molecular formula
+• The aim is to run Gaussian calculations on 200 different structural isomers corresponding to the C7O2H10 molecular formula.

-• The computational cost of each of the 200 calculations is expected to be comparable
+• The computational cost of each of the 200 calculations is expected to be comparable.

-• We will use the sbatch-hq wrapper which allows easy execution of many commands without needing to write a batch script
+• We will use the sbatch-hq wrapper which allows easy execution of many commands without needing to write a batch script.

 The workflow of this exercise

-1. Download 200 sample molecular structures
+1. Download 200 sample molecular structures.

-2. Convert these structures to Gaussian format
+2. Convert these structures to Gaussian format.

-3. Construct the corresponding Gaussian input files
+3. Construct the corresponding Gaussian input files.

-4. Build a sbatch-hq command list to run the jobs
+4. Build a sbatch-hq command list to run the jobs.

-5. Submit the job using the sbatch-hq wrapper
+5. Submit the job using the sbatch-hq wrapper.

-6. Analyze the results
+6. Analyze the results.

 Download 200 sample 3D molecular structures